Fire Science AAS

 - Demonstrate appropriate leadership skills and styles to promote effective teamwork in the field and within emergency service organizations.

 - Apply safety practices to prevent the occurrence and severity of hostile fires, to mitigate the effect of fire on people and to assist in the determination of the cause of such fires.

 - Demonstrate professional conduct by displaying a personal code of ethics, positive work ethics, flexibility, teamwork skills, physical fitness, safe procedures and sensitivity to diverse cultures and individuals.

-COCC SFS program measures its students achievement of program outcomes by students successfully passing each program requirement course.
+COCC's Fire Science program measures student achievement of program outcomes by students successfully passing each program requirement course.
 Within each course students are given a course summative exam, simulation and scenario exercises, lab skills, in addition to weekly in class participation and homework.

-COCC Institutional Effectiveness department tracks course completions for each program within the college.
-Interested parties can find the information within the Student Success by program webpage.
-NoteStructural Fire Science program under the Subject area drop down box.
+COCC's Institutional Effectiveness department tracks course completions for each program within the college.
+Interested parties can find more information on COCC's Institutional Effectiveness webpage.